Three Days Grace: 2012–2013: Transit of Venus and Gontier's departure

-On January 9, 2013, the band announced that Gontier had left the band.
+On January 9, 2013, Three Days Grace announced that Gontier had left the band.
 They described Gontier's departure as being abrupt and unexplained.
 The departure came just weeks before a co-headlining tour with Shinedown.
 Gontier explained that he was simply ready to start a new chapter in his life, stating, "After twenty years of being part of an ever evolving band, I have been inspired by life, to move on and to continue to evolve on my own terms."
-Brad Walst's brother, Matt (of My Darkest Days), became the band's new lead singer.
-They commenced their 2013 tour in Moline, Illinois.
-Shinedown and P.O.D. accompanied the band throughout the tour.
+He later added that his decision for leaving the group was of creative differences.
+Following his departure from the band, Gontier launched his Solo Live Tour in 2013.
+After staying out of the spotlight in 2014, Gontier re-emerged in 2015 with rock supergroup Saint Asonia.
+Brad Walst hired his brother Matt (of My Darkest Days) as a fill-in vocalist and they commenced their 2013 tour with Shinedown and P.O.D.
 Dani Rosenoer, the band's touring keyboardist and backing vocalist since 2012, also joined the band for the tour.